jzerzanek/ChangeVersionScript/README.md

 # Change Version Script
 Powershell script to change assembly and file version in all Visual Studio projects.

 Script foreach folders and search AssemblyInfo files or csproj files and change versions.
-The script ignore projects with name contains "UnitTest".
+The script can skip projects, for example with name contains "*UnitTest*".

 # Using
 - Copy script to root folder in your Visual studio project